datanav/sesam-jira-currenttime-example/README.rst

 Each "jira-<tablename>" pipe reads from the one JIRA database table and stores the raw data in a dataset.

-Each "currentime-<tablename>" pipe reads from the one CurrentTime database table and stores the raw data in a dataset.
+Each "currenttime-<tablename>" pipe reads from the one CurrentTime database table and stores the raw data in a dataset.

 The most important of these are the "jira-worklog" and "jira-timetransaction" pipes.
 These tables contain the actual information about hours worked, and are the ones where the content is most frequently modified.